 A Gantt chart is another project management tool widely used within project teams.
 It is a bar chart that represents your project schedule by using a vertical task list against a horizontal timescale design to showcase the broken-down structure of the project work and the relationship between the activities.

-The reason why Gantt charts are so commonly used for managing projects is that it can help project managers work out all aspects of the project, from how long a task will take to who’s accountable for it, to evaluating how much the project will cost.
+The reason why Gantt charts are so commonly used for managing projects is that they can help project managers work out all aspects of the project, from how long a task will take to who’s accountable for it, to evaluating how much the project will cost.
 As well as planning the project, Gantt charts are also great for tracking a project’s progress.
-It’s visualized structure makes it ideal for reporting information to stakeholders and customers.
+Its visualized structure makes it ideal for reporting information to stakeholders and customers.

 Gantt chart project management tools come as specialized software products or all-in-one solutions.
 You can even create your own Gantt chart using spreadsheet-like applications such as Excel.

 Work Breakdown Structure

 A work breakdown structure (WBS) is a visual project management tool that highlights all the deliverables of the project arranged in order of priority.